(A) Members of the board of trustees

 (4) Public and constituent participation

-It is the policy of the board to require persons who wish to address the board in the comment portion of the board meeting to limit their remarks to no more than five minutes, or for a length of time determined by the chairperson, and to speak at the appropriate time during the agenda.
+It is the policy of the board to require persons who wish to address the board in the comment portion of the board meeting to limit their remarks to no more than five minutes and to speak at the appropriate time during the agenda.
 The chairperson may institute a sign-in process for persons who wish to speak and also limit the number of speakers commenting on any one subject.
 The board may or may not respond to speakers' comments.

 (5) Parliamentary rules